milkbread/FunctionsNamespace/readme.md

 * the major library of "cGen" has to be loaded ... otherwise it won't work
 * make sure to return the new function

+### Level3: add an external "class" to the namespace

+* the major library of "cGen" has to be loaded ... otherwise it won't work
+* add the `var self = this;` to the major function ... not to an internal one